istio/istio.io/content/en/docs/tasks/traffic-management/locality-load-balancing/index.md

 ## Enabling Locality Load Balancing

-This feature is experimental and off by default in 1.1.
-To enable locality load balancing, set the `PILOT_ENABLE_LOCALITY_LOAD_BALANCING` environment variable in all Pilot instances.
+This feature is disabled by default.
+To disable locality load balancing, pass the `--set global.localityLbSetting.enabled=false` flag when installing Istio.

 ## Requirements